 Medicare was established in 1965 under Title XVIII of the Social Security Act to provide hospital and supplementary medical insurance to Americans aged 65 and older.
 Over time, the program has been expanded to also include certain disabled persons, including those with end-stage renal disease.
-In FY2020, the program covered an estimated 63 million persons (54 million aged and 9 million disabled).
-18
+In CY2021, the program covered an estimated 64 million persons (56 million aged and 8 million disabled).19

-The Congressional Budget Office (CBO) estimated that total Medicare spending in FY2020 would be about \$836 billion and will increase to about \$1.7 trillion in FY2030.
-19 Almost all Medicare spending is mandatory spending that is primarily used to cover benefit payments (i.e., payments to health care providers for their services), administration, and the Medicare Integrity Program (MIP).
+The Congressional Budget Office (CBO) estimated that total Medicare spending in FY2022 will be about \$912 billion and will increase to about \$1.8 trillion in FY2031.20 Almost all Medicare spending is mandatory spending that is used primarily to cover benefit payments (i.e., payments to health care providers for their services), administration, and the Medicare Integrity Program (MIP).
 The remaining Medicare outlays are discretionary and used almost entirely for other administrative activities that are described in more detail later in this report.